How to realize compact and non-compact localized states in disorder-free hypercube networks: Introduction

 Apart from Hermitian systems, the localization phenomena can also be observed in disordered non-Hermitian systems as well~\cite{Hatano1996,Hatano1997}.
 Additionally, it was found that the bulk-boundary correspondence failure in non-Hermitian systems is intrinsically related to the so-called non-Hermitian skin effect where a number of edge modes exponentially become localized at the boundaries~\cite{Yao2018,Alvarez2018,arkhipov2023a,Ozawa2019,Bergholtz2021}.
 These theoretical findings have been further experimentally validated in photonic platforms~\cite{Weimann2017,Roy2021b,Weidemann2020}.

 Here we investigate emerging and {\it controllable localization occurring in disorder-free systems} whose geometry is that of a hypercube graph.
 Similar hypercube structures have been studied in connection with various phenomena.
 In the classical realm, they are closely related to the mutation-selection models of population genetics, which seeks to predict gene susceptibility or resistance to mutations~\cite{Konig206}.
 In the quantum field, hypercube structures and their spectral characteristics can be useful for evaluating geometric entanglement in multipartite states~\cite{Semenov2024}, for exhibiting phase-space features significantly smaller than Planck’s constant~\cite{Howard2019}, and even for implementing high-performance fault-tolerant quantum computing~\cite{Goto2024}.
-Hypercube geometry have also gained interest in condensed matter physics, particularly in the description of spin-glass models~\cite{Parisi1994, Marinari1995}.
+Hypercube geometry has also gained interest in condensed matter physics, particularly in the description of spin-glass models~\cite{Parisi1994, Marinari1995}.
 Additionally, the spectral properties of chaotic hypercube lattices can bear resemblance to the Maldacena-Qi model, which describes wormholes~\cite{Jia2020}.
-Importantly, hypercubes with {\it{disordered}} potentials have been recently explored in the context of continuous parabolic Anderson models~\cite{Avena2020} and discrete models with quantum walks~\cite{Stefanak2023}.
+Furthermore, hypercubes with {\it{disordered}} potentials have been recently explored, for example, in the context of continuous parabolic Anderson models~\cite{Avena2020}, discrete models with quantum walks~\cite{Stefanak2023}, {and Fock-space many-body localization~\cite{Laumann2014,Baldwin2016,Roy2020mbl,Logan2019,Scoquart2024}.}

-Specifically, we demonstrate that both zero-energy CLSs and non-compact localized states (NCLSs) can be engineered on hypercube graphs, which can be emulated by a bosonic network of coupled cavities or waveguides.
-The key difference between the two is that while CLSs have strictly zero amplitudes beyond a finite region in the lattice, NCLSs do not, making the latter more akin to Anderson localized states.
+Specifically, we demonstrate that both zero-energy CLSs and non-compact localized states (NCLSs) can be {realized in disorder-free hypercube networks.
+These graphs can be readily emulated, e.g., by a bosonic network of coupled cavities and waveguides, or implemented in high-dimensional photonic synthetic spaces}~\cite{Regensburger2011,Yuan2018,Hu20,Leefmans2022,Parto2023,Ehrhardt2023,Leefmans2024}.
+The key difference between the two is that while CLSs have strictly zero amplitudes beyond a finite region in the lattice, NCLSs do not, making the latter more akin to Anderson localized states, {exhibiting exponentially decaying site populations around a few pronounced eigenstate intensity peaks.}